rpicard/explore-flask/1-introduction.md

 ## Annual reviews

 I’m hesitant to commit to any one update schedule, since there are a lot of variables that will determine the appropriate time for an update.
-I’ll make it a point to review everything at least once a year.
-If it looks like things are getting out of date, I’ll release an update.
+Essentially, if it looks like things are getting out of date, I’ll work on releasing an update.
+Eventually I might stop, but I’ll make sure to announce that if it happens.

 ## Conventions used in this book